In This Article

 The Final Takeaway

-If you're planning on getting a new piercing anytime soon, make sure that wherever you go uses internally threaded jewelry.
+If you're planning on getting a new piercing anytime soon, make sure that the studio you visit utilizes internally threaded jewelry.
 While it's an APP standard, you'd be surprised by the number of shops that don't comply.

 Additionally, when you feel like switching out your jewelry, make sure to, again, look for internal threads.
 If you can't find any that truly fit your fancy, feel free to take a risk with external threads—just always remember that new piercings call for internals at all times.